The 3 Logo Variations Your Small Business Needs

 SECONDARY OR ALTERNATE LOGO

-As the name states, this is a different version of your primary logo.
+As the name states, this is a simpler or different version of your primary logo.
 This could be alternate in regards to the content you include but most importantly it should be a different layout.
 If your primary logo is horizontal, you’ll want an alternate logo that has a vertical or square layout.
 You’ll need both because there are some instances when you might need a vertical logo and a horizontal primary logo will be cut off or look like shit.
 And we don’t want your brand to look like shit.
-Again, no need to complicate things.
-You probably won’t use this one as often.
-But you need it.

 SUBMARK OR ICON